Yatzy - The Classic Dice Game

 Supports local pass-and-play, bot-based matches, and online random player matchmaking

-Core game functionality available without an active Wi-Fi connection
+Core game functionality available without Wi-Fi connection

 How much does it cost?